ngriebenow/tuwien-ase-purradise-java-angular-android-doc/product/requirements/List-of-Requirements.md

 ### A4: Augmented reality
 As someone who might adopt an animal, I can use the app to use augmented reality through which I can see a static 3D model of a specific animal in my own environment, captured by the camera of my phone.

+### A5: Data retention policy
+As someone who might adopt an animal, I want to be able to see the data retention policy.

+### A6: General terms and conditions
+As someone who might adopt an animal, I want to be able to see the general terms and conditions.

 ## U: Registered User